walukrypt/walukrypt/README.md

 - 👋 Hi, I’m @walukrypt
-- 👀 I’m interested in Game Optimization,GameBlogging,CableTvInstallation and Surveillance systems.
+- 👀 I’m interested in Game Optimization softwareengineering,GameBlogging,CableTvInstallation and Surveillance systems.
 - 🌱 I’m currently learning UrlShortener,Content creation.
-- 💞️ I’m looking to collaborate on Artificial Intelligence,Game Development and C
+- 💞️ I’m looking to collaborate on Artificial Intelligence,Game Development,use of python and C
 - 📫 How to reach me @GamersBaxe via Twitter

 <!---